 Continue reading “Unite will not stand by and see workers’ hours cut and jobs lost”

-Unite Scotland’s education team are running the rest of the education courses this year online on Zoom.
-This is a great opportunity for those interested in becoming
+Unite Scotland’s education team are running courses online on Zoom.
+This is a great opportunity to get involved in your union.

 Continue reading “Become a rep or develop your skills with Unite training in 2020”

 Unite: committed to the physical and mental health of workers

 We are committed to ensuring that the mental and physical wellbeing of workers is a priority.
 Public transport and shops in Scotland now require you to wear a face coverings, so we have stepped up to provide face coverings for frontline workers in the City of Edinburgh Council.

 We are commitment to doing all that we can to ensure that all working environments are safe for our members.

 Craig Cummings, branch convener, talks us through the face covering debate below.

 Continue reading “Protecting the workforce—Unite face coverings”